 Cheuk's works have been exhibited at the Institute of Contemporary Art Los Angeles, Orange County Contemporary Art Center, Riverside Art Museum, Rochester Contemporary Art Museum, Wignall Museum of Contemporary Art, and The Robert & Frances Fullerton Museum of Art.
 She received her BA at University of California, Riverside and MFA from California State University, San Bernardino.

-The exhibition runs March 29th through June 1st, with an opening reception and visit with the artists on Friday, March 29th, from 6-8pm.
+The exhibition runs June 28th through August 31st, with an opening reception and visit with the artist on Friday, June 28th, from 6:30-8:30pm.

-"Art-Dash" - 4-day pop-up exhibition of 10 artists benefitting Forgotten Song Foundation.
-"Use Other Door" - National Juried Show featuring artists from across the country "MEANING: The Search For" - 4-day pop-up exhibition of Nancy Good's mural sized canvases "PARADE" - Cirque du Solieil's Annual Employee's Art Exhibit "Nunca Ida: Never Gone" - Solo exhibition of Biscuit Street Preacher "See, Touch & Go Dream: The Burning Tapestries" - solo exhibition of Nancy Good's large format digital art on fabric "12 Inches of Sin" - 6th Annual Provocative Art Exhibition
+"Meaning: The Search For" - mural-sized paintings by Nancy Good "BLOW-OUT/FLOW'r-OUT" - featuring photography and fiber art of Leon Syfrit and Holly Lay "Art-Dash" - 4-day pop-up exhibition of 10 artists benefitting Forgotten Song Foundation.
+"Use Other Door" - National Juried Show featuring 20 artists from across the country "PARADE" - Cirque du Solieil's Annual Employee's Art Exhibit featuring 26 artists "Nunca Ida: Never Gone" - Solo exhibition of Biscuit Street Preacher "See, Touch & Go Dream: The Burning Tapestries" - solo exhibition of Nancy Good's large format digital art on fabric "12 Inches of Sin" - 6th Annual Provocative Art Exhibition